smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

 _Expected:_

-4.a.5 HMI sends the notification to SDL with the changes in Vehicle Data
+4.a.5 HMI sends the notification to SDL with the changes in VehicleData

 4.a.6 SDL transfers the notification to subscribed applications